situmorang-com/LinkedIn-Scraper/README.md

 ## 📧 Contact

-For more information or queries, please reach out to [your-email@example.com](mailto:your-email@example.com).
+For more information or queries, please reach out to and send a message in my twitter (x): edmund7s

 ---